Hells Angels: Insignia

 Most members wear a rectangular patch (again, white background with red letters and a red merrowed border) identifying their respective charter locations.
 Another similarly designed patch reads "Hells Angels".
 When applicable, members of the club wear a patch denoting their position or rank within the organization.
 The patch is rectangular and, like those described above, displays a white background with red letters and a red merrowed border.
 Some examples of the titles used are President, Vice President, Secretary, Treasurer, and Sergeant at Arms.
-This patch is usually worn above the chapter location patch.
+This patch is usually worn above the charter location patch.
 Some members also wear an "AFFA" patch, which stands for "Angels Forever; Forever Angels", referring to their lifelong membership in the club (i.e., "once a member, always a member").

 An additional patch worn by select club members consists of two Nazi-style SS lightning bolts below the words "Filthy Few".
 Some law enforcement officials claim that the "Filthy Few" patch is awarded only to those who have committed or are prepared to commit murder on the club's behalf.
-Hells Angels have refuted this interpretation, however, comparing it instead to a merit badge awarded to those who are "the first to arrive at a party and the last to leave".
-According to a reports from law enforcement and prosecutors, another patch similar to the "Filthy Few" patch is the "Dequiallo" patch.
+Hells Angels have denied this interpretation, however, comparing it instead to a merit badge awarded to those who are "the first to arrive at a party and the last to leave".
+According to reports from law enforcement and prosecutors, another patch similar to the "Filthy Few" patch is the "Dequiallo" patch.
 "Dequiallo" is a reference to El Degüello, a bugle call played by the regimental band of Antonio López de Santa Anna's army at the Battle of the Alamo.
 This patch allegedly "signifies that the wearer has fought law enforcement on arrest."
 There is no common convention as to where the patches are placed on members' jackets/vests.

 "Angels Forever, Forever Angels" is also the club's traditional motto.
 Other Hells Angels slogans include "When we do right, nobody remembers.
-When we do wrong, nobody forgets"; "Three can keep a secret if two are dead"; and "When in doubt, knock 'em out", which was coined by New York City chapter member Vincent "Big Vinny" Girolamo.
+When we do wrong, nobody forgets"; "Three can keep a secret if two are dead"; and "When in doubt, knock 'em out", which was coined by New York City charter member Vincent "Big Vinny" Girolamo.